mssimanju/Bag-of-visual-words/README.md

-A practice of get feature from images for matching based on SIFT.
+A practice of extracting feature from images for matching based on SIFT.

 After getting all the keypoints and its descripters, a bag of visual words is created and used for macthing.